 A Farm Manager will be responsible for the day to day running of the farm, they will have a variety of responsibilities including raising animals, tending to crops, planning strategies for maximum yield, working machinery, organising farm administration and managing farm workers

-There are no set requirements.
-You’ll need practical farming experience, gained by working as a supervisor, dairy or arable unit manager, or assistant manager.
+You can get valuable experience and move into farm management by working as a supervisor, dairy or arable unit manager, or assistant manager.

 Career Path and Progression

 With experience, you could move into other areas, like agricultural advisory work for government bodies, consultancy or teaching.

 Related careers you may be interested in:

 - Good time management and people management skills

 - The ability to work under pressure